-Degenerative Myelopathy or DM, often a disease in which most people are completely unaware of.
-That is, until their dog happens to be diagnosed with this dreadful disease.
-If your dog has been diagnosed with the disease there is HOPE!
-Only a few dozen dog breeds in the world (see list below) have been found to carry the genetic history of the degenerative myelopathy, and I cannot stress this enough – how vital it is that you do not overlook or ignore the symptoms.
-It’s important to exclude known causes of spinal cord dysfunction before accepting the diagnosis of degenerative myelopathy.
-Often misdiagnosed, the symptoms of the disease may resemble other spinal diseases such as: disc disease (protrusions) or spinal cord tumor.
+We cannot stress how vital it is for you not to overlook or ignore the symptoms of this disease but make sure that you exclude any known causes of spinal cord dysfunction before accepting the diagnosis of Degenerative Myelopathy.
+Often misdiagnosed, the symptoms of DM in dogs may resemble other spinal diseases such as: disc disease (protrusions) or spinal cord tumor.
 Both can cause compression of the spinal cord and show similar signs to degenerative myelopathy.

 - Hindquarter weakness and rear limb ataxia (the rear feet turning inwards).

 - Loss of balance with difficulty rising or laying down.